Security Service of Ukraine: 2014–2022

 In February 2014, numerous documents, hard drives, and flash drives, including data on over 22,000 officers and informants, were stolen or destroyed in a raid on the SBU allegedly ordered by President Viktor Yanukovych.

 Late February 2014 opposition MP Hennadiy Moskal released papers that showed the SBU had allegedly infiltrated the late 2013 – February 2014 anti-government Euromaidan protest.
 According to BBC Ukraine analyst Olexiy Solohubenko, many tactics discussed in the paper had indeed been performed.

 After the overthrow of Yanukovich in the Revolution of Dignity the new SBU head Valentyn Nalyvaichenko claimed to have found his new office building empty, saying "the agency's former leadership had all fled to Russia or Crimea.
 There were no operative files, no weapons.
 Institutionally, the place was totally destroyed".
 Nalyvaichenko also claimed that at that time the agency was heavily infiltrated by Russian spies.
 Indeed, Nalyvaichenko predecessor Oleksandr Yakymenko with about 15 former SBU top officials surfaced in Russia a few days later.
 Allegedly in the months following the Revolution of Dignity thousands of Ukrainian spies switched sides and began reporting to Russia during the 2014 Crimean crisis and the pro-Russian unrest in east and south Ukraine.
 At the end of 2014 235 SBU agents, including the former counterintelligence chief and his cousin, and hundreds of other operatives had been arrested and 25 high treason probes against Yanukovych-era SBU officials had been launched; also all regional directors had been changed, as well as half of their deputies.
 In July 2015 Nalyvaichenko claimed "There's no longer a total infiltration of Russian agents.
 The danger is no longer widespread".
 The arrested agents were replaced by new recruits from western Ukraine, many of them in their early twenties.
 To test loyalty, all SBU agents are subjected to recurrent interrogations and lie detector tests.
+In June 2026 Forbes reported that following Russia's 2014 invasion the SBU began close cooperation with the Central Intelligence Agency, which supported ridding the agency of corruption and Russian influence.